 A simple program and library to auto generate API documentation for Python modules.

-- Usage is simple.
-Just write your documentation as Markdown.
+- Documentation is plain Markdown.
 There are no added special syntax rules.

 __all__variable when present.

 pdocwill traverse the abstract syntax tree to extract type annotations and docstrings from constructors as well.